 "Take kids to school and then go to work is my weekday routine.
 Hope there is an easy way to order a ready-to-go coffee on Terrie Mia."

 84% of participants regularly go to a cafe.

-Almost 1/2 of participants think the most important in a coffee shop is drinks or food.
+Almost 1/2 of participants think drinks or food are the most important in a coffee shop.

 The primary demand for information people look for on coffee website is menu, while Terrie Mia doesn't have menu, even without too much information about their products.

 The website overall is too simple, not welcoming and interesting.
 It doesn't have branding information and great UI design, so users are hard to be attracted without seeing its voice and tone.

 We picked Five Second Test as our usability test to see this coffee web pages are effectively communicating their intended message.
 Thus, we invited 5 people to participate and asked them the same questions below:

 Can you recall the company or product name?

 What was your first impression of the design?

 Only 1 people have accurately recalled the brand name, and the website purpose is not clear.